 - 333,000 large truck traffic accidents occurred;

-- 697 truck occupants were killed while inside a large truck.
-Of those, 424 people were killed in single vehicle collisions while 273 people were killed in multiple vehicle crashes;
+- There were 697 large truck occupant fatalities.
+Of those, 424 deaths were in single vehicle collisions while 273 deaths were due to multiple vehicle crashes;

-- 2,843 vehicle occupants outside of a large truck, i.e. those in passenger cars, were killed;
+- 2,843 vehicle occupants outside of a large truck, i.e. deaths to those in passenger cars;

-- 381 non-vehicular occupants, including bicyclists and pedestrians, were killed;
+- 381 non-vehicular occupant fatalities, including bicyclists and pedestrians;

 - 25,000 occupants of large trucks were injured with 9,000 being injured in single vehicle collisions and 17,000 being injured in multiple vehicle crashes;